 Research Impact

 Genetic variants of the amyloid precursor protein (APP), microtubule-associated protein tau, and apolipoprotein E (apoE) can cause or increase the risk of Alzheimer’s disease.
 Abnormal accumulations of APP-derived amyloid-β (Aβ) peptides and of tau form amyloid plaques and neurofibrillary tangles, respectively, two pathological hallmarks of the disease.
-Findings by the Mucke Lab revealed that APP/Aβ, tau, and apoE4 can cause neuronal deficits independent of plaques and tangles and that APP/Aβ causes not only synaptic depression, but also neural network hyperexcitability.
+Findings by the Mucke Lab revealed that APP/Aβ, tau, and apoE4 can cause neuronal deficits independent of plaques and tangles and that they can promote not only synaptic depression, but also neural network hyperexcitability.
 The group further showed that reducing neuronal tau levels prevents network hyperexcitability of diverse causes and is well tolerated, revealing a novel role for tau in the regulation of neuronal activity and challenging the long-standing notion that tau aggregation causes neurodegeneration through loss of tau functions.

-These discoveries established unexpected links among Alzheimer’s disease, epilepsy, and autism, and paved the path toward the development of tau-lowering therapeutics, which is now pursued in academic laboratories and pharmaceutical companies around the world.
-Mucke’s long-standing research efforts in neuroimmunology have highlighted the importance of differentiating between beneficial and detrimental activities of non-neuronal brain cells. such as astrocytes and microglia, particularly in the design of immune-modulatory therapeutics.
+These discoveries also identified unexpected links among Alzheimer’s disease, epilepsy, and autism, and paved the path toward the development of tau-lowering therapeutics, which is now pursued in academic laboratories and pharmaceutical companies around the world.

 In animal models of Alzheimer’s disease, Mucke and his team showed that suppression of nonconvulsive epileptiform activity reverses synaptic and cognitive deficits.
 Follow-on studies with clinical collaborators led to the discoveries that a substantial proportion of Alzheimer’s patients have such abnormal brain activity and that its presence predicts faster cognitive decline.
-These insights provided critical guidance for the design of clinical trials aimed at reversing network dysfunction in early stages of Alzheimer’s disease.
+These insights provided critical guidance for the design of clinical trials aimed at reversing network dysfunction in Alzheimer’s disease.

 Professional Titles